marco262/my_wiki/data/dnd/subclass/oath-of-devotion.md

 ## Aura of Devotion

-Starting at 7th level, you and friendly creatures within 10 feet of you can't be charmed while you are conscious.
+Starting at 7th level, you and friendly creatures within 10 feet of you can't be [[[general:conditions#charmed|charmed]]] while you are conscious.

 At 18th level, the range of this aura increases to 30 feet.